 Library Total Monthly Visitors

-Library Visitors is a cumulative measure of the number of persons entering the San Francisco Public Library’s (SFPL) Main Library and branch libraries, including Bookmobiles, Log Cabin Ranch, and the Juvenile Justice Center.
+Library Visitors is a cumulative measure of the number of persons entering the San Francisco Public Library’s (SFPL) Main Library and branch libraries, including Bookmobiles, Jail and Reentry Services, and the Juvenile Justice Center.
 In addition to circulation, the number of visitors is an important measure of utilization.

 TOTAL VISITORS TO THE SAN FRANCISCO MAIN AND BRANCH LIBRARIES

 SFPL is currently engaged in a number of initiatives to increase library visits.
 In FY 2016-17, SFPL expanded to seven days of service per week at all 27 of its branches.
 In FY 2017-18, SFPL conducted an Open Hours Assessment in conjunction with the Controller’s Office.
 The resulting analysis of public usage patterns and public input resulted in the pending reallocation of 18 low-traffic hours to high latent demand hours at 11 target branches and the addition of two more hours of service to the Main Library.
 Those changes are expected to go into effect in January 2019.

 Furthermore, the Library’s strategic initiative for Safe & Welcoming Libraries is also focused on improving the safety, cleanliness and security of the internal and external environment of the Main Library and select branch library locations with the highest levels of security incidents.
 In FY 2017-18, SFPL partnered with the San Francisco Sheriff’s Office to support security staff at the Main Library and provide a safer and more welcoming environment for the public.
 The Library is also increasing the number of programs and events to meet the needs of patrons for enrichment and lifelong learning opportunities, SFPL is continually evaluating policies and procedures to identify options for removing barriers to access in an effort to increase membership and stimulate greater usage of library services.